radroxx/asterisk/README.md

 ## Using images from hub.docker.com

-Dockerhub contains docker images with compiled binaries for all available ARM platforms of Raspberry Pi: armv6, armv7, arm64.
+Dockerhub contains docker images with compiled binaries for the following platforms: amd64, arm64, armv7.

 To start container run the following command: